 Do: Examine Which Direction Your Roof Faces to Maximize Panel Access to the Sun

-The ideal orientation for solar panels is facing south.
-You can also orient your solar panels to the east or west, though they will produce about 20 percent less energy than south-facing panels.
-If you only have the option to place your panels on a north-facing rooftop, you may want to consider installing panels on the ground or using a creative tilting system.
+The ideal way to place solar panels is facing south.
+You can also point your solar panels to the east or west, though they will produce about 20 percent less energy.
+If you only have the option to place your panels on a roof that faces north, you may want to consider installing panels on the ground or using a creative tilting system.

-The direction your solar panels will face may have a tremendous effect on the type of panels you choose and the number of panels you need to have installed.
+The way your solar panels face may have a big effect on the type of panels you choose and the number of panels you need.
 Planning ahead is key.
-For instance, you may discover that while your roof faces south, a neighboring building casts a shadow that hinders the roof’s daily sun intake.
-You may also have a small south-facing portion of your roof that can’t accommodate all of your panels.
+For instance, you may learn that while your roof faces south, there may be a shadow cast on it for a good amount of the day.
 Most situations can be altered to make solar work but being aware of your roof’s relationship with the sun is the first step to developing a plan.

-Don’t: Assume That Sea Fog or Tall Palms Mean You Won’t Get Enough Sun
+Don’t: Assume Sea Fog or Tall Palms Mean You Won’t Get Enough Sun

 It’s true that solar panels work at maximum efficiency when they get regular direct sunlight.
 If you live in Ocean Beach, you might worry that the frequent ocean fog means your panels will be starved of sufficient UV rays.
 The good news is that even under fog, solar panels can absorb about half of what they need to operate at full potential.
 When the fog burns off at about noon, your panels are fully back in business.
 Likewise, tall trees that provide tons of shade to your roof can be a problem, but they don’t rule out solar panels.
 Trimming fronds and tilting the panels can mean your trees and solar panels live in harmony.